pendulum-project/ntpd-rs/CONFIGURATION.md

 ## Limitations

 Unlike the ntp reference implementation, ntpd-rs does not support either broadcast or symmetric modes, nor is there any plan to do so in the future.
 The decision to exclude these modes was taken because their design leaves them relatively vulnerable to security issues, and this is not easily mitigated.
-Furthermore, use of these modes can be replaced with client-server mode connections in almost all usecases at a minimal cost in convenience and network traffic.
+Furthermore, use of these modes can be replaced with client-server mode connections in almost all cases at a minimal cost in convenience and network traffic.

 ## Building